Contents List

 Real-World Examples of Cricket’s Limited Reach

-To further understand why cricket isn’t popular everywhere, let’s explore some real-world examples that illustrate its uneven presence across the globe.
+To further understand why cricket is not popular everywhere, let’s explore some real-world examples that illustrate its uneven presence across the globe.

 While the U.S. has embraced sports like baseball, basketball, and American football, cricket remains largely on the periphery.
 Despite efforts by organizations like Major League Cricket to grow the sport, it still lags far behind in terms of viewership and participation.
 Cricket’s association with British colonialism and its complex rules have made it difficult to capture the attention of American audiences.